-However, excessive alcohol consumption - literally from the age of 8 to 80 - brought England to a serious hole.
-The serious economic problems gave a place to a social crisis, a direct result of alcohol consumption, where infant mortality, drunkenness, absenteeism to work and crime became the rule in daily life.
+Excessive consumption of alcohol, suddenly widespread, started to affect an England already with grave economic problems with a social crisis, a direct consequence of alcohol consumption, where infant mortality, drunkenness, work absenteeism and crime became common in quotidian England.